relaycorp/ddos-report/src/content/docs/overview.md

 Whilst avoiding or stopping DDoS attacks may not be possible, their impact can be greatly minimised.
-Knowing attack vectors, delivery methods and new threats helps in implementing preemptive [mitigation techniques](./mitigations) to reduce impact and maintain system resilience.
+Understanding attack vectors, delivery methods and new threats helps in implementing preemptive [mitigation techniques](./mitigations) to reduce impact.

 ## Further reading